PokeAPI/pokebase/README.md

 ## Installation

-`pip install pokebase`

-It can't get much easier than that.

 ### Version Support

-pokebase 1.3.0 supports Python 3.6
+pokebase 1.3.0 supports Python 3.6.
+Install it with `pip install pokebase`

 pokebase 1.4.0 drops support for Python 3.6 and adds support for Python
 \>=3.8 \<=3.12.
 Install it with